 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I like to make up a batch and roll it into a cylinder, wrapped up in plastic wrap, and store it in the freezer.
-Then, when I need it, I just slice off a few pats.
+We like to make up a batch and roll it into a cylinder, wrapped up in a plastic wrap, and store it in the freezer.
+Then, when we need it, we just slice off a few pats.

 Alternately, once you've mixed the chives into the butter, you can press the chive butter into ramekins, smooth the tops, and store it that way.

 In a large bowl, mash the butter with a potato masher or just squish it up with your hands.
 You can even cream the butter using the paddle attachment of a stand mixer—but the goal is just to get the butter soft so you can incorporate the chives.